thevinhnguyen1510/Job-Market-Tracker/README.md

-Here is a professional, high-impact **English version** of your `README.md`.
-I’ve polished the technical terminology to ensure it sounds like a top-tier Engineering project.

----

 # 🚀 IT Job Market Tracker & AI Career Coach

 **An End-to-End Data Engineering Pipeline for Market Intelligence & Enterprise RAG-driven Career Coaching.**